Outwood Academy Bishopsgarth: Years 9, 10, and 11

-From the three option columns they must choose one subject from this list: History (GCSE), Geography (GCSE), German (GCSE).
-Then two from : WJEC Hospitality and Catering (GCSE), OCR Child Development (Cambridge National), BTEC Tech Award in Business and Enterprise, BTEC Tech Award in Sport, Activity and Fitness.
+From the three option columns they must choose one subject from History (GCSE), Geography (GCSE), German (GCSE).
+Then two from WJEC Hospitality and Catering (GCSE), OCR Child Development (Cambridge National), BTEC Tech Award in Business and Enterprise, BTEC Tech Award in Sport, Activity and Fitness.

 Controversies

 Outwood Academy Bishopsgarth excluded 34% of its pupils on fixed-term exclusions in 2017–2018, the second highest figure in the country, only to be beaten by Outwood Academy Ormesby who excluded 41%.

 In 2019 former teachers at the school reported a practice of intimidating 'flattening the grass assemblies', which the trust denied.